5 Ways You Can Prevent Gum Disease

 Vitamin C deficiency has been found to be one of the leading causes of gum disease.

 While there are options like Vitamin C tablets, there are also natural methods like eating healthier foods.
 You may think of fruits right away, but we do want to caution you about how fruits can be like a double-edged sword.
 They may be high in Vitamin C, but you have to be cautious about the sugars in them.
-After eating sugary foods like fruit, it is beneficial to rinse your mouth with water or brush your teeth to help flush sugar residues.
+After eating sugary and oftentimes acidic foods like fruit, it is beneficial to rinse your mouth with water or later brush your teeth to help flush sugar residues.

 • Kiwis